 - High-spenders/VIP customers

-- Customers who’ve purchased specific products (down to the SKU)
+- Customers who’ve purchased specific products, including the SKU

-Using this information, you can target your future campaigns so the right message reaches the right customers.
+Use this information to target your future campaigns so the right message reaches the right customers.

-If you don’t have all the information you need to segment a list, just ask your subscribers.
-Send an email asking the subscriber to submit a few more details “so you can tailor content and offers specific to their interests.”
-While not everyone will comply with your request, you will garner some useful information from many of your contacts.
-To encourage participation, you might consider offering an incentive like a coupon code or free shipping on their next purchase.
+If you don’t have all the information you need to segment a list, ask your subscribers.
+Send an email asking your customers to submit a few more details to “tailor content and offers specific to [their] interests.”
+Encourage participation by offering an incentive like a coupon code or free shipping on their next purchase.
 All of your customers might not respond, but you’ll get some useful information from those who do.

-The more you start to know about your customers, the easier it becomes to create personalized automation in your email marketing solution.
-For example in ShippingEasy, you could create a list of your top spenders or longest tenured customers and create a VIP customers list.
-Then when it comes time to create rules to base your emails on, you can use Category as part of the rule logic.
+The more know about your customers, the easier it becomes to create personalized and automated email campaigns, especially with ShippingEasy.
+For example, you can create a list of your top spenders or longest-tenured customers for a VIP customers list.
+Then, establish rules to base your emails on and use this category as part of the rule.